Isshiki-san Wants to Know About Love: Manga

 The series was originally serialized under the title Rinna Keibu wa Kokyū ga Dekinai in Ichijinsha's Monthly Comic Rex magazine between October 27, 2016, and December 27, 2017.
 The series featured similar characters, but was set in London instead of Japan.
 The series was compiled into three tankōbon volumes between April 27, 2017, and January 27, 2018.

 Ayune Araragi relaunched the series in Kadokawa Shoten's Monthly Shōnen Ace magazine on June 26, 2020.
-The first tankōbon volume was released on December 25, 2020; nine volumes have been released as of October 2025.
+The first tankōbon volume was released on December 25, 2020; ten volumes have been released as of May 2026.
+In March 2026, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in September later in the year.